better-js-logging/angular-logger/README.md

 <a name='about'/>
 ## About

+This library enhances `$log`'s logging capabilities.
+It works by modifying the arguments going into the original functions.
+Although you can configure patterns and logging level priorities, it also simply works as a simple drop-in ([demo](https://jsfiddle.net/plantface/b0v0s2rg/)).

 * Enhances Angular's `$log` service so that you can define **separate contexts** to log for, where the output will be prepended with the context's name and a datetime stamp.
 * Further enhances the logging functions so that you can **apply patterns** eliminatinging the need of manually concatenating your strings
 * Introduces **log levels**, where you can manage logging output per context or even a group of contexts